matthewjosephtaylor/mjt-thoughts/name/not-naming.md

 'Not naming' is a valuable _tool_ in the naming-toolbox.

-I note that 'no-naming' is a trick many 'world builders' use in writing.
+I note that 'not-naming' is a trick many 'world builders' use in writing.

 Often I find stories with _fewer_ names to keep track of, have more of a 'timeless' quality.
 Stories with _more_ names I find have a more 'immediate' and